Learn an ancient craft at a dry stone walling workshop in beautiful West Cork!

 Clothing and Equipment

 All participants will be required to be suitably dressed for the dry stone walling workshop and we recommend:

+This workshop a collaborative project run with the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
+Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.
 This is an outdoor workshop, and while we will do our best to work around any adverse weather conditions, we cannot provide refunds on the basis of poor weather conditions.